 A manufacturer may not offer a covered electronic device in Maine unless there is a visible, permanent label clearly identifying the manufacturer of that device affixed to it.

 Manufacturer initial and annual submittals to Maine DEP

-Maine’s E-Waste Law requires manufacturers to submit a registration to the Maine DEP prior to offering their products for sale in the state.
+Maine’s E-Waste Law requires manufacturers to submit a registration to the Maine DEP prior to offering their products for sale in the state and by July 1 each year following.
 Historic manufacturers of computer monitors and desktop printers are also responsible for their products in Maine’s household waste stream, even if they are no longer producing or selling product in Maine.
-Manufacturers are also required to submit a registration to the Maine DEP by July 1 each year.

 Manufacturer responsibility for recycling

-Manufacturers are individually responsible for the costs of handling and recycling of all Maine household-generated televisions, computer monitors, desktop printers and game consoles managed by approved consolidators.
-This includes products manufactured by any business for which the manufacturer has assumed legal responsibility, as well as historic brands of computer monitors and desktop printers which appear in Maine’s household waste stream, even if the manufacturer is no longer producing or selling that product in Maine.
+Manufacturers are individually responsible for the costs of handling and recycling, by approved consolidators, of all televisions, computer monitors, desktop printers and game consoles generated by Maine households, small businesses and nonprofits (less than 100 employees) and primary and secondary schools.
+This includes products manufactured by any business for which the manufacturer has assumed legal responsibility, as well as historic brands of computer monitors and desktop printers which appear in Maine’s waste stream, even if the manufacturer is no longer producing or selling that product in Maine.

 Each year, the Maine DEP solicits applications from consolidators (experienced Universal Waste management companies) for approval to participate in Maine’s household e-waste program.
-Maine DEP evaluates these applications in accordance with standards set in its Chapter 415 regulations, Reasonable Costs for the Handling and Recycling of Electronic Waste.
+Maine DEP evaluates these applications in accordance with standards set in its Chapter 415 regulations, Reasonable Costs for the Handling and Recycling of Electronic Waste (Word format, off-site).
 Maine DEP approves applicants who: